epfl-dlab/GoogleTrendsAnchorBank/README.md

 Active anchorbank: None selected.
 ~~~

-To select which anchor bank to use, we call
+To select which anchor bank to use, call
 ~~~python
 t.set_active_gtab("google_anchorbank_geo=IT_timeframe=2019-11-28 2020-07-28.tsv")
 ~~~
-obtaining the following confirmation:
+You should obtain the following confirmation:
 ~~~
 Active anchorbank changed to: google_anchorbank_geo=IT_timeframe=2019-11-28 2020-07-28.tsv
 ~~~

 Next we need ensure we have the correct corresponding config options (for new queries only the *ptrends_config* is relevant).
-To set them, we call
+To set them, call
 ~~~python
 t.set_options(ptrends_config = {"geo": "IT", "timeframe": "2019-11-28 2020-07-28" })
 ~~~